MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

   –	air quality
 -	Levels of homeownership in the area (output area, lower super output area)

-### Data restrictions
+### Data access restrictions
 Police force data is not directly available for research.
 Researchers need to contact and negotiate access with individual police forces.
 Other data sources mentioned are publicly available or else require a free registered account.
 In the case of Ordinance Survey product (OS), researchers may need to purchase data from OS.

 We inferred the master list of snap-points from public domain data from data.police.uk.
 The inferred list cannot be used for reverse geomasking (i.e. to reveal the exact location of crimes and identify victims).
-We have explained exactly how to recreate this list using public data and have shared our code on Github [link redacted for peer review].
+We have explained exactly how to recreate this list using public data (see supplement S3) and have shared our code on Github [link redacted for peer review].

-We will not bring any house price data (i.e. outcomes information) into South Yorkshire Police’s settings until after the protocol is finalised to protect the validity of the study protocol.

 ### Variables/ Codebook
 The main variables used are:

 police.uk variables (points data)

 - Date of offence/ incident (truncated to year and month only)
 - Home Office Offence Code
 - Latitude and Longitude (WGS84, to be converted to Easting and Northing OSGB36)

-South Yorkshire Police force variables (to be confirmed)
+SYP Police force variables (to be confirmed)

 - Date of offence/ incident
 - Home Office Offence Code
 - Easting and Northing (OSGB36)
 - Other contexts (e.g. free text information about location)

 Land registry price paid data

 - Date of transfer.
 Date when the sale was completed, as stated on the transfer deed.
 - Price paid (in GBP)
 - Postcode (joined to coordinates of postcode centroid via the ONS master postcode lookup)